 Viennese Dream Market (Rathausplatz)

 The most popular market in the city—and probably the prettiest—is undoubtedly the Viennese Dream Christmas market that spreads out around the Rathaus (City Hall).
-It’s packed with lots of different things to see and is set against the 150-year-old ornate town hall that looks like it’s made of light at night.
+It’s packed with things to see and is set against the 150-year-old ornate town hall that looks like it’s made of light at night.

 If this is your first stop, it’s a great place to get acquainted with some of the foods that are staples at the markets throughout the city.
 You’ll find plenty of bratwurst, fries, and schnitzel plus lebkuchen (gingerbread), and kaiserschmarrn—a torn up pancake topped with powdered sugar and fruit compote.

-Drink stands here are plentiful, so there is lots of gluhwein (mulled wine) and hot chocolate available.
-Don’t miss the unexpected drinks like mulled gin, apfelpunsch (apple punch) made with apple brandy, and kirschpunsch (cherry punch) made with cherry brandy.
+When it comes to drinks, there is lots of gluhwein (mulled wine) and hot chocolate.
+We enjoyed trying a few unexpected drinks we hadn’t seen before like mulled gin, apfelpunsch (apple punch) made with apple brandy, and kirschpunsch (cherry punch) made with cherry brandy.
 If you’re ever uncertain about the ingredients or whether a drink is alcoholic, just ask—everyone speaks perfect English.

 Because the Viennese Dream market is in tourist central, we found the shopping options fairly standard.
 If you’re looking for Christmas ornaments, decorative candles, scarves, or delicious loose-leaf teas, you’ll be set here.
 Serious shoppers are probably better off holding out for one of the more specialized markets.